Cyan101/aqua/README.md

 From the Repo

+1. Put the bot details from [Discord](https://discordapp.com/developers/applications/me) into the config file
-1. Run `crystal src/aqua.cr`, alternatively use a proccess manager like PM2 to run it in the background
+2. Run `crystal src/aqua.cr`, alternatively use a proccess manager like PM2 to run it in the background

 ## Development